 Born in Cologne, Karola Theill was trained as a pianist at the music academies of Hamburg and Berlin.
 She attended song courses given by Aribert Reimann, and for several years was the accompanist for Dietrich Fischer-Dieskau’s song-interpretation classes.

-In 1987, she was awarded a fellowship to study at the Indiana University School of Music in Bloomington.
+She was awarded a fellowship to study at the Indiana University School of Music in Bloomington.
 Another important artistic influence has been her close collaboration with the pianist Shoshana Cohen in Jerusalem.

 Karola Theill teaches at the Hanns Eisler” Hochschule für Musik in Berlin, where she is an honorary professor, and conducts a song-interpretation class at the Hochschule für Musik und Theater in Rostock.